Master The Art Of Corporate Speak To “Impress” Your Colleagues With These 5 Words

 Granular isn’t a breakfast cereal (that’s granola).
 Using it implies that you are not satisfied with a superficial understanding and are committed to diving deep into details to uncover meaningful insights.
 It's perfect for those moments when you want to impress everyone with your thoroughness—or just want to sound unnecessarily complex.

-How its often used: “If you look at the granular details of the proposal, you’ll notice that they do not meet the requirements.”
+How it’s often used: “If you look at the granular details of the proposal, you’ll notice that they do not meet the requirements.”

 What it really means: Involving or composed of small, detailed elements or components.